-Step 3 Create a shortlist of 3-4 accountants and have detailed calls with them to fill in any gaps in your understanding of the service they offer.
+Step 3 Create a shortlist of three or four accountants and have detailed calls with them to fill in any gaps in your understanding of the service they offer.

 Step 4 Pick a firm that best suits your needs, and if possible negotiate to get the best value price.

 Let’s break that process down into greater detail for you:

 Making the right choice always depends on your own needs and priorities.

 The two most important factors to think about are what cost you are comfortable with and whether you are comfortable going with an online service or want the attention of a dedicated named accountant.